-Is a tomato relish or chilli jam flavour combination a bit more your style?
-No worries, then check out my Cheese and Tomato Scrolls, they use the same base dough with a different take on the filling.
+No worries, is a tomato relish or chilli jam flavour combination a bit more your style?
+Then check out my Cheese and Tomato Scrolls, they use the same base dough with a different filling.

 Videography and photography by Sarah Henderson.